 - Where do you see yourself in your mid-80s?

-- When you imagine riding off into the sunset?
+- When do you imagine yourself riding off into the sunset?

 - Who would you like to have become by then?